---

 - **Regulatory Complexity:** Equity crowdfunding is regulated differently across jurisdictions.

-- Limited Funding Ceiling: Most campaigns raise $50K–$1M, which may not suffice for large-scale telecom projects.
+**Limited Funding Ceiling:** Most campaigns raise $50K to $1M, which rarely covers a capital-intensive telecom rollout.

 **Solutions:**